elkhouryk/RS-TransCLIP/README.md

 <ins>Notes:</ins>

 * The run_TransCLIP.py script will use the Image embeddings "images.pt", the Average Text embedding "texts_averageprompt.pt" and the class ground truth labels "classes.pt" to run Transductive zero-shot classification using RS-TransCLIP.
-* The run_TransCLIP.py script wil also generate the Inductive zero-shot classification for performance comparison.
+* The run_TransCLIP.py script will also generate the Inductive zero-shot classification for performance comparison.
 * Both Inductive and Transductive results will be stored in "results/results_averageprompt.csv".
 * The results for the WHURS19 dataset are already uploaded to the repository for reference.